Tannu0602/Image-in-a-text-conditioned-scene/README.md

 5. Using a Different Product Image
 If you want to use a different product image for object placement, you need to change the image path in the following sections of the code:
-Set the path to the new product image. product_image = Image.open('path_to_your_new_product_image.png')
+#Set the path to the new product image
+product_image = Image.open('path_to_your_new_product_image.png')

-Ensure the new image is passed into the object extraction function. product_no_bg = remove_white_background(product_image)
+#Ensure the new image is passed into the object extraction function
+product_no_bg = remove_white_background(product_image)

 Make sure the path to the new image is correct and replace it in the code where required.
 Similarly, you can modify the text prompt for generating a different background scene.